sztsam/HOO_TW-Discord-bot/docs/ennoblements.md

 ## Delete

 The following command removes the monitors by ID or remove all monitors from the server.
-If no parameter is provided then remove all monitors from the current channel
+<br>If no parameter is provided then remove all monitors from the current channel

 >/ennoblements delete \<job id> \<all>